Born in 1963, Francisco Negrin studied Cinematography before moving into opera.

 Many of his opera productions have been filmed for television (Both productions of Una Cosa Rara, Venus, Les Contes d'Hoffmann, l'Arbore di Diana, Una Cosa rara, the two different Giulio Cesare, I Puritani and Norma).

-Partenope from Copenhagen and Norma as well as l'Arbore di Diana from the Liceo, the two different Giulio Cesare and I Puritani from Amsterdam, are also available on DVD and I Puritani on BluRay.
+Partenope from Copenhagen and Norma as well as l'Arbore di Diana from the Liceo, the two different Giulio Cesare, I Puritani from Amsterdam and Il Trovatore from Macerata are also available on DVD and I Puritani on BluRay.

 His earlier production of Handel's Giulio Cesare for the Australian Opera, has been released on DVD and CD and the production has won five separate Australian Green Room Awards, including that for Best Director and Best Production.
 The newer Cesare for the Royal Danish Opera, also available on DVD, won the Årets Reumert award and moved audiences to camping outside the theatre for tickets.
 Partenope was nominated for the same award and Orlando at the Royal Opera House was nominated for two Laurence Olivier Awards